What to consider before making a decision to home educate

 The role of the Local Authority in home education

 The Local Authority has a responsibility to best know who is being home educated in their area.
-When we are notified that you are home educating, we will contact you via post or email to send a welcome letter, information from the NHS regarding vaccinations that your child is entitled to that are normally given in school as well as details of local offers available to Coventry residents via GoCv [https://go-cv.co.uk/].
+When we are notified that you are home educating, we will contact you via post or email to send a welcome letter, information from the NHS regarding vaccinations that your child is entitled to which are normally given in school, support available to you from our Family Hubs as well as details of local offers available to Coventry residents via GoCv [https://go-cv.co.uk/].

 The Local Authority is here to support you in your home education, not to judge or inspect.
 We are happy to support parents in the early stages of their home education by signposting them to resources, activities, websites and home education groups.
 We can do this via a home visit, virtual visit, email or phone conversations, whichever works for you.
 Alternatively, we can meet in a public place such as a cafe for an informal chat.

-We aim to offer all home educating families an annual visit where possible.
+We aim to contact home educating families annually where possible, however this may not always be necessary.
+There is no fixed timescale for these enquiries.
 We can come and see/speak to you to see how you are progressing and offer further assistance if this is required.
 We also offer virtual visits.
 We aim to work in a way that is supportive for you.

 We cannot insist on a home visit and we will communicate with our home educating parents in a variety of different ways.
 However, where parents choose not to engage with us and there are concerns that the child may not be receiving a suitable education, we may need to take further action.